MFserver/Xmonad-config/README.md

 ### .conkyrc

+Conky's config file.
 Simply copy to your home directory and start conky to test it.

     cp .conkyrc ~/.conkyrc
     conky

 ### .xinitrc

 This file is sourced by the X server when it starts.
 It might need modifications for your system, or you could just open the file and copy what you like into your existing `~/.xinitrc`.
+Well-commented, easily understood.

 ### .xmobarrc.hs